wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/office365-module.rst

 api_auth\\tenant_id
 ^^^^^^^^^^^^^^^^^^^

-Tenat id of your application registered in azure.
+Tenat id of your application registered in Azure.

 +--------------------+--------------------+
 | **Default value**  | N/A                |